Aliases for SPAM1 Gene

 SPAM1 (Sperm Adhesion Molecule 1 (PH-20 Hyaluronidase, Zona Pellucida Binding)) is a Protein Coding gene.
-Among its related pathways are Disease and Lysosome.
+Diseases associated with SPAM1 include mucopolysaccharidosis type ix and breast adenocarcinoma.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include hyalurononglucosaminidase activity.
 An important paralog of this gene is HYAL3.

 UniProtKB/Swiss-Prot for SPAM1 Gene

 Involved in sperm-egg adhesion.
 Upon fertilization sperm must first penetrate a layer of cumulus cells that surrounds the egg before reaching the zona pellucida.
 The cumulus cells are embedded in a matrix containing hyaluronic acid which is formed prior to ovulation.
 This protein aids in penetrating the layer of cumulus cells by digesting hyaluronic acid.